On this page:

 - Font: Determines the font type used in the UI.
 For screen text, the Controller UI uses a font set that it embeds by default.
 If the operating system of the computer on which you access the Controller UI uses a non-English language, you can configure the UI to use non-English languages by setting the font to use system fonts instead.

 - Mouse Wheel Legacy Mode: If scrolling in the Controller UI using your mouse scroll doesn't work properly, you should try enabling the Mouse Wheel Legacy Mode option.
 This may be necessary if accessing the Controller UI with certain older browsers.

 You may need to log out of the UI and log back in to see the effects of your changes.

 Advanced User Preferences

-The user preferences page presents advanced options that include debug mode.
+The user preferences page presents advanced options that include cloud automation and debug mode.

 The debug mode in the Controller UI is primarily intended for internal use by the AppDynamics development team.
-In some cases, you may be asked to enable debug mode when consulting with AppDynamics Support, for example, when you are troubleshooting an issue.
-However, it is important to note that specific debug mode options can negatively impact Controller performance.
+In some cases, you may be asked to enable debug mode in consultation with AppDynamics Support, for example, when you are troubleshooting an issue.
+However, it is important to note that certain debug mode options can negatively impact Controller performance.
 For this reason, you should only enable debug mode when directly advised to do so by AppDynamics Support.